 - SPICES.
 Cinnamon is essential; a pinch of nutmeg and allspice make it truly scream FALL!

 - Vanilla.
 Once you start adding this to your smoothies, it’s hard to go back.

 - Banana.
-A few chunks of frozen banana makes this vanilla Apple Smoothie extra thick, rich, and more naturally sweet.
+Like my Blackberry Smoothie, a few chunks of frozen banana makes this vanilla Apple Smoothie extra thick, rich, and more naturally sweet.
 If you’d like to make the recipe with NO banana, you could swap in a few pitted dates.

 The Recipe Steps

 - This apple smoothie couldn’t be easier.
 Once you have your ingredients, simply place them in your blender and puree away.